splunk/public-o11y-docs/alerts-detectors-notifications/slo/create-slo.rst

             - * Search for the service you want to create an SLO for
               * (Optional) Add an endpoint for the selected service
           * - Filters
-            - Additional dimension names and values you want to apply this SLO to
+            - Enter any additional dimension names and values you want to apply this SLO to

     Follow these steps to use a custom metric as health indicator for your SLO